Greenstand/greenstand-documentation/user-guides/walletapiref.md

 403: Forbidden
 403: The trust relationship has been requested or trusted
 ```
-> Trust relationship requests cannot be duplicated.
+> *fix:* Trust relationship requests cannot be duplicated.
 Use [`GET /wallet/trust_relationships`](#get-trusts) to get the ID of
 the existing trust relationship (the state is `requested` or `trusted`)
 that matches your request.
-0Then the requestee can accept or decline it.
+Then the requestee can accept or decline it.
 Or you can DELETE it.
 ```
 422: Unprocessable Entity
 422 "trust_request_type" must be one of [send, receive, manage, yield, deduct, release]
 ```
-> Revise the message body to use a valid request type.
+> *fix:* Revise the message body to use a valid request type.
 ```
 500: Internal Server Error
 500: Unknown error (Class constructor HttpError cannot be invoked without 'new')
 ```
-> Request types `deduct` and `release` are not yet implemented.
+> *fix:* Request types `deduct` and `release` are not yet implemented.
 Use `manage` or `yield`.
 ```
 404: Not Found
 404: Could not find entity by wallet name: <wallet_name>
 ```
-> In the message body, fix the value of `requestee_wallet`.
+> *fix:* In the message body, fix the value of `requestee_wallet`.

 [^ back to top ^](#treetracker-wallet-api-reference)